Genesis 25

 Abraham breathes his last, his story complete.
 Isaac and Ishmael bury him together, and then we turn to Ishmael's line-thirteen sons, growing mighty.

-15Hadad, and Tema, Jetur, Naphish, and Kedemah: 16These are the sons of Ishmael, and these are their names, by their castles, and by their towns; twelve princes according to their nations.
-17And the years of the life of Ishmael were an hundred and thirty and seven years: and he gave up the ghost and died; and was gathered unto his people.
+15Hadar, and Tema, Jetur, Naphish, and Kedemah: 16These are the sons of Ishmael, and these are their names, by their towns, and by their castles; twelve princes according to their nations.
+17And these are the years of the life of Ishmael, an hundred and thirty and seven years: and he gave up the ghost and died; and was gathered unto his people.
 18And they dwelt from Havilah unto Shur, that is before Egypt, as thou goest toward Assyria: and he died in the presence of all his brethren.

 Ishmael was born of Abraham and Hagar - the son Abraham held in his arms and loved, the son he begged God to bless (Gen. 17:18).
-Ishmael was not the promised son, but he was Abraham's son.
-This genealogy is not a dismissal.
-It is a remembrance.
+Ishmael was Abraham's son, beloved and remembered.
+This genealogy is a remembrance.
 Twelve princes, twelve nations.
 Ishmael will become a people.

 Ishmael lives 137 years.
 Like his father, he lives to see his line multiply.
 He dies as Abraham died - in peace, having lived a full life.
 The text never portrays Ishmael as abandoned or cursed.
 He is the son of promise's household, not the promise's heir.
 The difference is real, but it does not erase his dignity or God's covenant with him (Gen. 17:20).